 This Project will create minimal impervious area.
-The only new impervious area consists of the ground screw foundation poles installed on the existing ground surface to support the racks and a concrete equipment pad.
+The only new impervious area consists of the ground screw foundation poles installed on the existing ground surface to support the racks and concrete equipment pads.
 The access road will be gravel.
 All other impacted areas will be restored to vegetated ground cover.
 This Project does not involve any change to existing grades.
-Attenuation on-site within the large wetlands results in no increase in off-site peak flow or volume.
+Peak flow rates will be attenuated on-site upgradient of the on-site wetlands in two proposed stone infiltration trenches.